An overview of crime statistics for the US

 What’s Wrong With The National Crime Victimization Survey?

 The short answer is nothing.
-The world of survey research is complex, even more so because of the pandemic with numerous references from major polling organizations changing survey strategies.
+The world of survey research is complex, even more so because during the pandemic with numerous references from major polling organizations changing survey strategies.

 As stated above, the National Crime Victimization Survey is contemplating a redesign after 50 years of service.